 RIR Policy AFRINIC Valid as long as original criteria remain satisfied.
-APNIC Allocates and assigns on a 'license" basis, to be of specific limited duration (normally 1 year).
-Licenses are renewable if: The original basis of the allocation or assignment remains valid, and Requirements have been met at time of renewal.
+APNIC Delegates on a 'license" basis, to be of specific limited duration (normally 1 year).
+Licenses are renewable if: The original basis of the delegation remains valid, and Requirements have been met at time of renewal.
 ARIN Valid as long as organization remains in compliance with policy and registration fees are kept up to date.
 LACNIC Valid as long as original criteria remain satisfied and registration fees are kept up to date.
 RIPE NCC Valid as long as original criteria remain satisfied.